 A trip down Route 66 very well may be the perfect family vacation.
 From the bustling streets of downtown Chicago to the palm trees and glitter of Southern California, the Mother Road offers her children a virtual midway of kid-friendly attractions: cowboys and Indians, fiberglass giants, petting zoos, playgrounds, neon signs, tacky souvenirs and a thousand other delights no kid can resist.

-Nowhere does the road appeal to my inner 5-year-old more than in Oklahoma, where a girl can walk into the mouth of a smiling blue whale; learn to twirl a lariat like Will Rogers; or fall asleep in a real teepee, listening to coyotes sing a wild and beautiful lullaby in the distance.
+Nowhere does the road appeal to my inner 5-year-old more than in Oklahoma, where you can walk into the mouth of a smiling blue whale; learn to twirl a lariat like Will Rogers; or fall asleep in a real teepee, listening to coyotes sing a wild and beautiful lullaby in the distance.

 If you are a child – or a child at heart – the best way to experience Oklahoma’s share of Route 66 is in what author Michael Wallis refers to as “spoonfuls.”
 Rather than attempting to sample the whole state in a single day, choose a smaller section of the road – say, 100 to 150 miles – and take the time to explore its treasures in depth.

-Traveling east to west, we encounter our first giant outside Waylan’s Ku-Ku Burger in Miami.
+Traveling east to west, you'll encounter the first giant outside Waylan’s Ku-Ku Burger in Miami.
 The restaurant – the last known remnant of a 1960s fast-food chain – serves hamburgers and milkshakes from a building shaped like a giant cuckoo clock.
 A yellow-and-green cuckoo in a chef’s hat perches just under the gable.
 Inside, owner Gene Waylan and his staff serve kids’ meals in cardboard boxes shaped like classic cars.